alex-vasiliu/iOS-portfolio/README.md

 <br>

 ## Hell's Kitchen
 [Hell's Kitchen](https://apps.apple.com/us/developer/mobiletech-software/id950274806) follows chef Gordon Ramsay in his cuisine where he tries to prepare a dish.
-You, as an orange, must run from his knife and fight for your survival.
+You, as an orange, must run away from his knife and fight for your survival.
 Powerups like chilly or an ice will slow him down and win you some extra precious seconds.
-Challenge your friends and see who can survive the most against the chef.
+Challenge your friends and see who can beat the chef.

 ##### 🔨 Technologies Used: Swift, SpriteKit